 Visitors will be allowed to take the following to the visiting area:

-No items listed above can be left with the offender at the termination of the visit.
+No items listed above can be left with the imprisoned person at the termination of the visit.

 Visitor Dress Code